WICG/background-sync/explainer.md

                function() { // Failure
                  // If no SW registration
                  // User/UA denied permission
-                 // If repeating is false and interval is set });
+                 // If repeating is false and suggestedInterval is set });
       });
     </script>